mithril-security/Confidential_Computing_Explained/docs/docs/build-your-kms/part1_running_kms_enclave.md

 ## Makefiles and compilation logic

-The structure of the code will be seperated in two.
+The structure of the code will be separated in two.

 - One part will be the code **running in the host** that will **launch the enclave**.
 - One will be the code **running inside the enclave**.